apduvuri/Migrate-to-AzureDBPostgreSQL/AWSRDS-to-Flexible-offline-migration-using-cli.md

 ### Networking
 Networking is required to establish a successful connectivity between source and target.
-* You need to setup Express route/ IP Sec VPN/ VPN tunnelling while connecting your source from on-premises to Azure.
+* You need to setup Express route/ IP Sec VPN/ VPN tunnelling while connecting your source from AWS to Azure.
 Below table provides the networking scenario that can guide you with the connectivity setup

 The following table can help for setting up the network between source and target
 | Source | Target | Connectivity Tips |